Quickstart

 - Keep the Admin UI open for the next steps.

-- In Codespace, run this command to install the package for EventStoreDB client.
+- In Codespace, run this command to install the package for the EventStoreDB client.
 This will be used in the sample codes:

 pip install -r requirements.txt